23 Gray Living Room Ideas (Design Pictures)

 Play with Different Shades

-Like the rest of the colors in the spectrum, many different shades of gray are available.
-If you intend to use a lot of grays in your living room, make sure you use a variety to create more depth and contrast & avoid making your space look too somber.
+Like the rest of the spectrum, gray comes in many different shades.
+If you intend to use a lot of grays in your living room, make sure you use a variety to create more depth and contrast and avoid making your space look too somber.
 Don’t be afraid to experiment.
 There is very little chance you could go wrong with gray.

 Add an Accent